Simplified Cangjie

 Unlike full Cangjie, the user enters only the first and last keystrokes used in the Cangjie system, and then chooses the desired character from a list of candidate Chinese characters that pops up.
-This method is popular in Taiwan and Hong Kong, the latter in particular.
+This method is popular in Hong Kong and Macau, the latter in particular.

 Simplified Cangjie is one of the few input methods which has an IME pre-installed on Traditional Chinese-capable personal computers.

 Performance and learning

 Although described as having an easier learning curve with less errors, Simplified Cangjie users have slower typing speed compared to full Cangjie.
 The user must choose from a list of candidate characters, which can be compared to "hunt and peck" vs. ordinary touch typing.
 Because Simplified Cangjie does not promote the full sequence of keystrokes of standard Cangjie, it could leave simplified Cangjie users without knowledge of how to code a character without the disambiguation lists.

 Implementations

 Windows

 In Windows, Simplified Cangjie is called 'Quick'.
+Microsoft Quick IME is bundled with all Traditional Chinese editions of Windows 3.1x or higher.
 Since Office 2007 and Windows 7, Microsoft offers two types of Quick: 'Quick' and 'New Quick'.
 Both are found under the section for Chinese (Traditional, Taiwan).
 The main difference between the two is that after the second keystroke, traditional Quick shows its drop down list while 'New Quick' will guess and output a character depending on the context (the New-Quick list needs to be manually invoked with an arrow key).
 'New Quick' may also change previous characters of the sentence depending on whether the context changes.
 Microsoft also claims New-Quick to have an improved learning algorithm.